 The change public-unknown-numbering command may be used to define the format of numbers sent to Verizon in SIP headers such as the "From" and "PAI" headers.
-In general, the mappings of internal extensions to Verizon DID numbers may be done in Session Manager (via Digit Conversion in adaptations) or in Communication Manager (via the public-unknown-numbering form for outbound calls, and incoming call handling treatment form for the inbound trunk group).
+In general, the mappings of internal extensions to Verizon DID numbers may be done in Session Manager (via Digit Conversion in adaptations) or in Communication Manager (via public-unknown-numbering, and incoming call handling treatment for the inbound trunk group).